john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 ----------
 ```

 [Rogue](https://en.wikipedia.org/wiki/Rogue_%28video_game%29) is a tile-based, text-only, procedurally-generated, adventure game where you delve dungeons, fight monsters, and collect treasure.
 Rogue is pretty light on plot; the goal was to fight your way to the bottom of a dungeon to get a thing.
-In the decades since this game was first released it has spawned an entire genre of games that still has a really [active community](http://www.roguebasin.com/index.php?title=Main_Page) today.
+The thing is, people *love* this game.
+Lots of people.
+This game has spawned an entire genre of games with a really [active community](http://www.roguebasin.com/index.php?title=Main_Page).
+The genre has sub-genres with legions of adoring fans, not just online, but having conventions and everything.

 [NetHack](http://www.nethack.org/) is the most popular, followed closely by [Angband](http://trac.rephial.org/), with [ADOM](http://www.adom.de/home/index.html) making a big comeback lately.

 These days you can play Rogue and all the other roguelikes on your phone, but I find the original game was designed for a full keyboard and so it is still best to play that way.